romuluspsf/romuluspsf-site/docs/Events.md

 <hr style="border: none; height: 4px; background-color: #004080; margin: 2rem 0;" />

 ## Saluting our Firefighting Heroes - International Firefighters' Day, May 4th
-The May 4, the **Romulus Public Safety Foundation** invites our community to join us in honoring the courageous men and women of the **Romulus Fire Department** in recognition of **International Firefighter's Day**.
+This May 4, the **Romulus Public Safety Foundation** invites our community to join us in honoring the courageous men and women of the **Romulus Fire Department** in recognition of **International Firefighter's Day**.

 From battling flames to saving lives, our firefighters exemplify bravery, selflessness, and unwavering commitment to public safety.
 Today and everyday, we thank them for answering the call - no matter the hour or danger.